secretagentan/exercise_w05d05_mongo_node_express/README.md

 When a user visits '/data/[objectId]/edit' and changes the data and clicks "Update"

 - [ ] the client should send an HTTP POST request with the data to '/data/[objectId]'
-- [ ] the server should update the data with that objectId with the data from the body of the post request
+- [ ] change the server so it should update the data with that objectId with the data from the body of the post request
 - [ ] the server should send back a 302 response and redirect the browser to '/'

 Add a nav bar to the `main.hbs` layout template to provide links to 'Home' and 'Data'